baliyanvinay/Python-Interview-Preparation/README.md

 Ref: [Python Docs Copy](https://docs.python.org/3/library/copy.html)

+## 37. Why Python generates a .pyc file even when it is an interpreted language?
 ## 38. How private varibles are declared in Python?
 Python does not have anything called private member however by convention two underscore before a variable or function makes it private.
 ```python